ronxldwilson/disruptiq-notes/raw-one-file-script/README.md

 # Raw One-File Script

-This repository contains a Bash script (`raw_script.sh`) that creates a consolidated dump of all files in a Git repository into a single text file.
-It respects `.gitignore` rules and excludes the `archive` directory itself.
+This repository contains scripts to create a consolidated dump of all text files in a Git repository into a single `output.txt` file.
+The primary version is a highly optimized Python script (`raw_script.py`), with a Bash alternative (`raw_script.sh`).
+Both respect `.gitignore` rules, skip binary files, and archive previous outputs.

-## What It Does
+## What It Does (Python Version)

-- Scans a Git repository for all tracked and untracked files (respecting `.gitignore`)
+The Python script (`raw_script.py`) is optimized for massive codebases (e.g., 30M+ lines of code) and includes advanced features:

+- **Git Integration**: Uses `git ls-files` to scan tracked/untracked files, respecting `.gitignore` and excluding the `archive/` directory.
-- Automatically skips binary files by extension (e.g., .png, .jpg, .exe) to ensure clean text output suitable for LLMs
+- **Binary File Filtering**: Skips known binary extensions (e.g., .png, .jpg, .exe, .pdf) to ensure clean text output.
-- Concatenates the contents of text files into a single output file, separated by file headers
-- Provides progress updates during processing
-- Outputs statistics (file count, lines, size, approximate token count, execution time)
+- **Parallel Processing**: Processes files in chunks (1000 files each) using multiple processes for parallel execution, with intra-chunk threading for file reading.
+- **Memory Management**: Chunked processing limits memory usage for large repos.
+- **Progress & Logging**: Detailed phase timings, per-chunk updates, and progress checkpoints (10%, 20%, etc.).
+- **Output Handling**: Concatenates text files with separators (`##### filename #####`), archives old `output.txt` to `archive/`, and provides stats (files, lines, size, tokens, time).
+- **Performance**: Uses large buffering, process pools, and optimizations for I/O-bound tasks, aiming for sub-minute processing on massive projects.

+## How the Python Script Works

+The script follows a phased approach for efficiency:

+1. **Initialization & Archiving**:
-- Saves the dump to `output.txt` next to the script
+   - Checks the repo directory, gets script paths.
-- If `output.txt` already exists, archives the old one to `archive/output_YYYYMMDD_HHMMSS.txt`
+   - Archives existing `output.txt` to `archive/output_YYYYMMDD_HHMMSS.txt` if present.

+2. **File Discovery**:
+   - Runs `git ls-files --cached --others --exclude-standard` to list all files (tracked/untracked, ignoring `.gitignore`).
+   - Filters out binary files by checking extensions against a predefined set.
+   - Excludes `archive/` to prevent recursion.

+3. **Parallel Chunk Processing**:
+   - Divides files into chunks of 1000.
+   - Uses `ProcessPoolExecutor` (up to 8 processes) to process chunks in parallel.
+   - Each process: Reads files in the chunk using `ThreadPoolExecutor` (16 threads), combines into text blocks, returns stats.

+4. **Output Writing**:
+   - Main thread writes chunk results sequentially to `output.txt` with 1MB buffering for speed.
+   - Logs progress at 10% intervals.

+5. **Statistics & Cleanup**:
+   - Computes file size, lines, chars, tokens (chars/4 estimate).
+   - Prints phase times (listing, filtering, processing, writing) and total duration.

+**Key Optimizations**:
+- **Parallelism**: Multi-process for chunks, multi-threaded for I/O within chunks.
+- **Memory**: Chunking prevents loading all data at once.
+- **I/O**: Large buffers, UTF-8 encoding with error ignoring.
+- **Error Handling**: Skips unreadable files gracefully.

+For massive repos, this enables processing 30M LOC in ~1-2 minutes on modern hardware.

 ## Prerequisites